 - a.
-Hire an Early Learning Instructional Coach and/or Early Learning Specialist to provide direct and effective support to NĀWAHĪ in their implementation of the State Public Charter School Early Learning Program in the charter schools; - b.
-Hire an Early Childhood Program Director to directly oversee the State Public Charter School Early Learning Program in the charter schools and its role and contribution to the early childhood and charter school system. - (2) Other Support.
-In addition to the forms of support required by this MOA, the COMMISSION shall provide other program planning and
+Hire an early learning instructional coach and/or early learning specialist to provide direct and effective support to NĀWAHĪ in their implementation of the State Public Charter School Early Learning Program in the charter schools; - b.
+Hire an early learning program director to directly oversee the State Public Charter School Early Learning Program in the charter schools and its role and contribution to the early childhood and charter school system. - (2) Other Support.
+In addition to the forms of support required by this

-- implementation support to NĀWAHĪ necessary to incorporate the high-quality standards developed pursuant to Act 210, Section 4, SLH 2021 per new section identified as HRS § 302D-39); - (3) Monitoring and Review.
+- ADDENDUM, the COMMISSION shall provide other program planning and implementation support to NĀWAHĪ necessary to incorporate the high-quality standards developed pursuant to Act 210, Section 4, SLH 2021 per new section identified as HRS § 302D-39); - (3) Monitoring and Review.
 Monitor the SCHOOL'S implementation of the State Public Charter School Early Learning Program.
-In addition to meetings between the MOA Administrators as needed, the COMMISSION shall meet at least biannually with NĀWAHĪ to discuss implementation of the State Public Charter School Early Learning Program at the SCHOOL, and co-plan any improvements; - (4) Feedback.
+In addition to meetings between the ADDENDUM Administrators as needed, the COMMISSION shall meet at least biannually with NĀWAHĪ to discuss implementation of the State Public Charter School Early Learning Program at the SCHOOL, and co-plan any improvements; - (4) Feedback.
 Use Teaching Staff and Administrator feedback on quality of professional learning to improve delivery and support to the SCHOOL; - (5) Funding.
 Allocate funding to NĀWAHĪ as provided for by Act 210, SLH 2021, per new section identified as HRS § 302D-39, for the purposes of the State Public Charter School Early Learning Program.
 The COMMISSION shall reimburse the SCHOOL for all budgeted allowable costs and expenses incurred by the SCHOOL's participation in the State Public Charter School Early Learning Program contingent upon the availability of funding;